uviclibraries/ai-lit-reviews-intro/4-undermind.md

 **Two gentle reminders before you start:**

 - Undermind.ai is a research assistant that employs both AI and GenAI to help you.
 It uses AI tools to try to find peer-reviewed resources related to your search and then uses GenAI to summarize the contents of peer-reviewed resources.
 As always with GenAI summaries, you can't depend on the summaries being 100% accurate all the time!
--  Undermind.ai is a useful tool, but please remember that it doesn ot have access to the whole universe of journal articles and peer reviewed resources.
-Training Data sources: **RESEARCH & UPDATE**: _Web scraping_ (including Open Access data) & _Indexing agreements with 50 publishers_.
+-  Undermind.ai is a useful tool, but please remember that it doesn ot have access to the whole universe of journal articles and peer-reviewed resources.
+The primary source of its training data sources is the [Semantic Scholar](https://www.semanticscholar.org/){:target="_blank"} database of articles.

 If you have any questions or get stuck as you work through this in-class GenAI exercise, please ask the instructor for assistance.
 Have fun!